ArdanaLabs/audit/src/considerations/physical.md

 ## Protect yourself

-Of course, it is up to individuals in \nameref{dfn:community} to have string digital security like password hygiene etc. See [@PersonalSecurity] for a reasonably complete treatment.
+Of course, it is up to individuals in \nameref{dfn:community} to have strong digital security like password hygiene etc. See [@PersonalSecurity] for a reasonably complete treatment.